lily26969/project-construction-ms/README.md

 ## 🚀 Proposed Solution

-MRAMMA delivers an all-in-one cloud-ready construction platform with:
+MRAMMA delivers an all-in-one construction platform with:

 - 📦 **Modular Architecture** – each feature is a plug-and-play microservice
 - 🔐 **Enterprise-grade security** using **Keycloak**
-- 📊 **Real-time dashboards** for finances, tasks, and KPIs
+- 📊 **Real-time dashboards** for finances, tasks
 - 🛍️ **Built-in online marketplace** for tools and rental equipment
 - 🧠 **Smart budgeting, tracking, and forecasting**